 1. Claife Viewing Station, Far Sawrey

-Hidden on the western shore of Windermere, Claife Viewing Station has just undergone a two year restoration project by the National Trust.
+Hidden on the western shore of Windermere, Claife Viewing Station has just undergone a two-year restoration project by the National Trust.
 Dating back to the 1790s, Claife was one of several viewing stations around the lake which were constructed for the earliest wealthy tourists to the area.
-In the 1830s and '40s the station was used for parties and dances, and the windows had coloured glass to recreate the seasons.
-Now, you can enjoy the café in the courtyard before walking up to the viewing station itself (if you're with the little ones, just be aware that the toilets are four minutes away at the ferry landing).
+In the 1830s and '40s, the station was used for parties and dances, and the windows had a coloured glass to recreate the seasons.
+Now, you can enjoy the café in the courtyard before walking up to the viewing station itself (if you're with the little ones, just be aware that the toilets are 4 minutes away at the ferry landing).

 2. Holehird Gardens, Windermere

 Holehird's 17 acres of beautiful fellside gardens have fantastic views over Windermere to the Langdale Pikes and beyond, and are the work of around 200 volunteers from the Lakeland Horticultural Society.
 The centrepiece has to be the Walled Garden which bursts with colour throughout the season, but there is so much else to explore including pathways through the many different gardens and three national collections, and around the lower tarn.
 You can relax and enjoy the peaceful atmosphere from one of many ornate seats, and there are two picnic benches overlooking the neighbouring fields (toilets available on-site).

 Walking: Why not walk to Holehird from Windermere, via Orrest Head or High Hay Wood (routes available on the website)?
 From Holehird, you can also explore a 45-minute circular walk through Highlands Wood, an ancient semi-natural oak woodland.
 Beatrix Potter stayed at Holehird on one of her family holidays to the Lakes, and although you can't visit the house itself, it can be seen from the garden.

 Take a look at our cottages in Windermere.